 Morris Aldridge, Assistant Superintendent for Operations for CISD, said that unique to this project was dividing the classroom addition into two areas like bookends, with the existing classroom building in between.

 “The challenge here is that we wanted to add 10 classrooms and there was really no one area to get it done (in the space constraints).
-So what they looked at was where our existing building was sitting and seeing how they could join it up and make it look like a flow of continual student traffic.
+What they looked at was where our existing building was sitting and seeing how they could join it up and make it look like a flow of continual student traffic.
 So it’s a nice continual flow that just continues to go through.”